MicrosoftDocs/SystemCenterDocs/z-sm-export-for-rtm-06-29/sm/deploy/deploy-how-to-install-the-service-manager-management-server-four-computer-scenario.md

 ---
 # How to Install the Service Manager Management Server (Four-Computer Scenario)
 The following procedure describes how to install the System Center 2012 - Service Manager management server, the Service Manager database, the data warehouse management server, data warehouse databases, and the Service Manager console in a four\-computer topology.
 You start the deployment process by installing the Service Manager management server and the Service Manager console on one computer and the Service Manager database on a second computer.
-Before you start, make sure that Microsoft SQL Server 2008 is installed on the computer that will host the Service Manager database.
+Before you start, make sure that Microsoft SQL&nbsp;Server&nbsp;2008 is installed on the computer that will host the Service Manager database.

  During Setup, you will be prompted to provide credentials for the following accounts: